Collecting Antique Japanese WoodblocksDavid Kutcher2021-04-12T13:06:06-04:00

 My first introduction to Japanese woodblocks was in a small store on the Upper East Side of Manhattan.
-Flipping through books of prints in plastic sheets, one piece jumped out at me: Arai Yoshimune‘s “A Fishing Boat“, which I later learned was part of a series called “Hasegawa’s Night Scenes“.
+Flipping through books of prints in plastic sheets, one piece jumped out at me: Arai Yoshimune‘s “A Fishing Boat“, which years later I later learned was part of a series called “Hasegawa’s Night Scenes“.
 The piece is from the early 1920’s, part of the Shin Hanga movement, and as a night scene has this mixture of stillness, mystery, and a touch of melancholy.
 It also spoke to me as I’m an avid fisherman.

 With this purchase, and the way I’ve described it, it’s easy to see the different directions I could have taken in my early collecting.
 I first started by exploring the series it was a part of, “Hasegawa’s Night Scenes”.
-I then branched out, looking for other pieces by the artists within that series, nor just Arai Yoshimune, but and Eijiro Kobayashi and Shoda Koho, This then also led me to explore the greater Shin Hanga movement, learning about artists like Kawase Hasui, Tsuchiya Koitsu, Kobayashi Kiyochika, Hiroaki Takahashi Shotei, Hiroshige and more.
+I then branched out, looking for other pieces by the artists within that series, not just Arai Yoshimune, but Eijiro Kobayashi and Shoda Koho, This then also led me to explore the greater Shin Hanga movement, learning about artists like Kawase Hasui, Tsuchiya Koitsu, Kobayashi Kiyochika, Hiroaki Takahashi Shotei, Hiroshige and more.

 Learning from my own collecting development, I think there are many ways to grow a Japanese woodblock collection, each providing unique and varied ways of tying them together into a greater theme, but below I have taken a turn at ways that might interest you, all starting with that first piece that captures your imagination.